Last Updated on January 2, 2021 by Lori Geurin

 - To soothe a sunburn

-- Use to deeply moisturize feet overnight.
+- Use to moisturize feet overnight.
 Apply to feet and put on a pair of thick, cozy socks.
 Wake up to super soft skin.
 Hello!

 - As a natural baby lotion